-In some cases, in particular when details of the IDB-FDS requested, patients want to avoid embarrassment or by-pass prosecution for suspected gross negligence, the information provided by the patient may be incorrect.
+In some cases, e.g. when details of the injury event could be embarrassing for the patient, the information provided may be incorrect.
 In such cases, the interviewer can question the plausibility of the presented story, but ultimately shall record the report given by the patient or his/her proxy.
+Besides eventual legal duties, it is not the duty of interviewers to investigate cases.